fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 nothing but the .NET Standard 1.6 build of FSharp.Core and is small.
 As a first small step, Microsoft have agreed to rename this pack ``FSharp.Core.netstandard`` (or possibly ``FSharp.Core.netstandard1.6``)

-This means that prior to this PR the FSharp.Core nuget package is not **yet** in sufficiently good shape to become a default assumption for the F# support embedded in the .NET SDK.
+This means that prior to this PR the FSharp.Core NuGet package is not **yet** in sufficiently good shape to become a default assumption for the F# support embedded in the .NET SDK.
 That **doesn't** mean that the problems aren't solvable.
 There is long-term value in a unified, simple FSharp.Core package, and we can **always** iterate towards a better solution.
 That's just what we need to do.